thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 All the measured objects in an Integrity Registers map are explicitly named.
 In the context of Realms, the measured objects are RIM and REMs.
 Inside Integrity Register map, RIM is uniquely identified by the name "rim", while REMs which is an array of measurements from 1..4 are uniquely identified by the coresponding name "rem0".."rem3".

-Realm Personalization Value, (RPV) is an optional identity used by a Realm endorser to uniquely identify multiple Realms which all have same RIM.
+Realm Personalization Value, (RPV) is an optional identity used by a Realm endorser to uniquely identify multiple Realms which all have the same RIM.
 RPV if provided is a fixed length 64 bytes identifier.
 In this profile, RPV is represented using Raw Value Measurements in a `measurement-values-map`, with raw value type choice set to `tagged-bytes`.
 See {{ex-cca-realm-refval}}

 $raw-value-type-choice /= tagged-bytes